 About DC Senator Paul Strauss

-As a non-voting representative to the US Senate, I lobby the US Senate and the US House of Representatives on behalf of the citizens of DC in their attempt to gain full Federal representation, self-determination, and eventually admittance to the union as the nation's 51st state.
-I also work closely with our non-voting Congressional Delegate Eleanor Holmes Norton, the Mayor and the DC Council members to advance the interest of local residents on Federal issues.
+Paul Strauss is currently serving his fourth term as United States Senator from the District of Columbia.
+As a non-voting representative to the US Senate, Strauss advocates at the US Senate and the US House of Representatives on behalf of the citizens of DC in their attempt to gain full Federal representation, self-determination, and eventually admittance to the union as the nation's 51st state.
+The Senator also works closely with our non-voting Congressional Delegate Eleanor Holmes Norton, the Mayor and the DC Council members to advance the interest of local residents on Federal issues.

 Prior to being elected Senator in 1996, Paul served in several locally elected government positions.
 His elected positions include: at-large member of the D.C.
 Democratic State Committee, Chairperson of the Democratic Party's D.C.
 Statehood Committee, Chairperson of Advisory Neighborhood Commission 3E, and Chairperson of Neighborhood Planning Council #3.
 Paul was first elected the ANC in 1986.
 In 1987, he became the youngest ANC chairperson and served as an ANC Commissioner until 1996.